Big-Sands/adhd.ge/articles/contents-en.md

 The contact information of The Ministry of Health can be found on their official web page:
 [https://www.moh.gov.ge/ka/feedback/](https://www.moh.gov.ge/ka/feedback/)

-For any progress to happen, it's important to let the Ministry hear out voices, and tell them that the current situation is bad.
-Those who want to let the Ministry hear their voice can use the email or phone number on this page to contact them, and **fill up a form** remotely.

-It must be said, nothing will happen by itself, especially if nothing has happened in the last few decades.
 -->

 Previously it was written here that this was within the competence of the **Ministry of Health** and